aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MD to DOTX via Java" h2="On Premise Java API to Render MD to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MD to DOTX is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step is to render the MD file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables you to convert MD to DOC with ease.
+It provides a wide range of features such as PDF to HTML conversion, PDF to image conversion, PDF to text conversion, and more.

+The second step is to convert the DOC file to DOTX using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables you to convert DOC to DOTX with ease.
+It provides a wide range of features such as document conversion, document manipulation, document comparison, and more.

-You can convert MD to DOTX by using two simple steps.
-First you need to render MD file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+With the help of Aspose.Total for Java, you can easily convert MD to DOTX in just two simple steps.
+Aspose.PDF for Java helps you to render MD to DOC and Aspose.Words for Java helps you to convert DOC to DOTX.
+Both APIs come under the Aspose.Total for Java package, making it easy to access and use.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}